Baetek/rust-learning-payments-engine/README.md

 This program simulates a bank.
 Given a transaction file it processes all the contained transactions to generate a state of the bank and all it's clients accounts.
 It supports async execution from multiple csv's at the same time for a considerable speed up, it is able to share state between the threads so different input data streams can reference the same customer accounts and transactions.

-The program opens records from csv record by record , however it uses the csv crate's built in buffer reader to speed up IO
+Processes records from csv record by record , however it uses the csv crate's built in buffer reader to speed up IO

 # Getting Started